v0id-ed/Infinity-Castle-2D/README.md

 This is a game based off the Infinity Castle in Demon Slayer.
-Requires Python 3 and pygame.
+Requires Python 3 and pygame installed

 Each cube you collect gives 50, 100, or 150 Kimetsu Points at random.
 Reach 12000 Kimetsu Points to beat Muzan!